PDLT-University-of-York/test-split-site/docs/help/usernames.md

+---
+tags:
+    - Help
+---

 # Usernames

 !!!
 Summary
     Usernames (eg. abc123) are unique to each person at York, when their actual names (eg. Joe Bloggs) are often not.
-Providing usernames is very helpful to us, as it allows us to make sure that we're definitely looking at the right accounts when investigating your issue/query.
+They help us make sure that we're definitely looking at the right accounts.

 ## Finding Usernames
 Usernames can be found in a number of places, including the People Database and Student Enquiry Screen.
 However, those two systems are locked down to only certain people, so we recommend using [the University's Directory](https://directory.york.ac.uk/) for finding usernames, as everyone has access to it.